 I don’t know about you, but back in the 1990s it seemed to me that every living room had a painting of a bouquet of roses in a traditional vase.
 You know, those paintings that had a ridiculously overcarved gold-brushed frame.
 But did you know that in the last few years floral prints have been coming back in home decor fabrics?

 Luckily, fabric manufacturers are interpreting floral prints in contemporary ways now.
 Florals are now abstract and bold.
-I see a lot of bold pink being used in living rooms and master bedrooms.
-Turquoise is also a color that is frequently part of floral prints.
-Floral fabrics now are deliberately designed in a childlike, imaginative manner, with other unusual and seemingly disproportionate things brought into the design like birds on vines, paisley insets and even text.
+I see a lot of bold pink being used in living rooms and master bedrooms, and red and corals are making a comeback again.
+Turquoise is also a color that is frequently part of floral prints, although it’s been popular for almost a decade by now.
+Floral fabrics now are deliberately designed in a childlike, imaginative manner, with other unusual and seemingly disproportionate things brought into the design like birds on vines, paisley insets, and a few intentionally distressed or tribal print details.
 Some of the floral prints are designed in a structured manner with some geometric details that are introduced into the pattern as well.
+Dimension and depth are also apparent in newer fabric patterns.

 Many of our clients initially come to me with a safe (neutral) color scheme in mind, but when I open my fabric books for them, these colorful floral prints quickly grow on them.
 But just like with anything else that’s unexpected, sometimes these clients understandably need time to get used to this trend.
 They’re looking around for validation that the fabric that they fell in love with will work in their home.
 Only after they look through design magazines or see another example elsewhere do they realize that there are plenty of homes that have already used these bold patterns in recent trends.